elrayan-hm/PHP-File-Manager-Shell-ControlPanel/README.md

 ## Installation

 ### Requirements:
-- PHP 5.6 or higher
+- PHP 5.6 or higher.
-- A web server (Apache, Nginx, etc.)
+- A web server (Apache, Nginx, etc.).
-- `ZipArchive` extension for PHP (for unzipping files)
+- `ZipArchive` extension for PHP (for unzipping files).